robomq/robomq.io/docs/gettingStarted.md

 ##Analytics and data driven alerts

-One of the core strength of the <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> platform is the expandability.
+One of the core strength of the <a href="https://www.robomq.io" target="_blank">RoboMQ</a> platform is the expandability.
 Based on the expandability, we have provided the <a href="https://www.robomq.io/#iotanalytics" target="_blank">IoT Analytics Application</a>.
 This platforms consume the messages in parallel and provides analytics on it.
 This functionality is specific use case driven and the some customization is needed to generate required analytics.

 ![Analytics based on message content ](./images/vhostAnalytics.png)

 *Figure : Analytics based on message content*

-Another example of the expandable nature of the <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> platform is the <a href="https://www.robomq.io/#datadrivenalerts" target="_blank">data driven alerts</a>.
+Another example of the expandable nature of the <a href="https://www.robomq.io" target="_blank">RoboMQ</a> platform is the <a href="https://www.robomq.io/#datadrivenalerts" target="_blank">data driven alerts</a>.
 It consumes the messages and acts on the message content evaluating them against threshold configuration.
 When the message content hits these threshold values , a custom alert, email or a phone call can be made to react to this situation.
 This functionality is also use case specific and needs configuration.

 ##Writing your first application

-By now you should be familiar with your tenant and all set to start writing your first application using robomq.
+By now you should be familiar with your tenant and all set to start writing your first application using RoboMQ.
 Follow the sample code and the tutorial in the next section to start sending and receiving  messages in less than 10 lines of code from your devices, sensors and applications !!!!

 ##Technical support

-Whenever you feel challenged to debug your client program or have technical advice to <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a>, we are ready to solve your problem as soon as possible 7/24.
+Whenever you feel challenged to debug your client program or have technical advice to <a href="https://www.robomq.io" target="_blank">RoboMQ</a>, we are ready to solve your problem as soon as possible 7/24.
 You can report a issue on our [GitHub](https://github.com/robomq/robomq.io/issues) or directly contact us through Email <info@robomq.io>.